beansprout/comic-inventory-app/Notes.md

 * make method to populate info from 3rd party api comic vine
 * add a form to react to add/ edit issues, test

+## Collections Reference:
+* hoards - collections i.e. which series or group.
+Example Comic book series 'The Avengers'
+* items - refers to an issue or item in a series or group, child of a 'hoard'
+* users - who owns the collection.

+## Methods to add:
+* populate on update
+* check if exists already on save, if not createNew, else return existing
+* validate for whatever
+* search

+## Query Routes to Do/ Done:

+* GET   '/'
+        '/hoards' return a list of all hoards @done '/items' return a list of all items @done '/users' return a list of users by username @TODO
+* GET by search parameters
+    * @ refers to collection name
+         '/search?@hoard&&collectionName="collectionName"
+         '/search?@item&&itemName="IssueName"&&issueNumber="number"
+* POST routes - for creating new users, hoards, or items '/hoard' to add a new hoard @done
+        '/item' to add a new item @done
+        '/user' to add a new user @done
+* Still need to add validation to POSTs

+* PUT routes (to edit existing documents)

 # Reference - 'joining' in Mongo/Mongoose
 ```